mohsenasadi501/DataStructureAlgorithm/README.md

 ## Big-O-Notation

-We use Big O Notation to describe performance of algorithm, time complexity and  how scalabe algorithm is.
+We use Big O Notation to describe performance of algorithm, time complexity and space complexity express it and  how scalabe algorithm is.

 The below codes show **O(1)** becuase the code run in a constant time.